By Jason D. Lazarus, J.D., LL.M., MSCC, CSSC

 Jan Smith’s Case

 In our example case, Smith chose a settlement trust.
 It has two buckets.
 One is an immediate fixed-income portfolio of annuities that provides a high-yield stream of periodic payments to the trust that can then provide the client with a monthly income.
-The high yield fixed-income portfolio is called Enhanced Structured Income or ESI for short.
+The high yield fixed-income portfolio is called High Yield Fixed Income Annuity Portfolio.
 This portfolio was paired with a lifetime structured settlement that was deferred to maximize return but guarantee payments for life.
 The second bucket is a cash reserve that is professionally managed but can be accessed when the need arises or circumstances change.
 This gives Smith the guaranteed income she needs coupled with the flexibility injury victims require when unforeseen needs arise.

 Even though this option made her ineligible for needs-based benefits, that did not mean she could never become eligible in the future.
 Because she might need needs-based means-tested benefits such as Medicaid/SSI in the future and could become a Medicare beneficiary at some point as well, a trust with provisions that would protect these benefits was created.